 Health

-Notably, the insurer also says it has stepped away from its bid process for the Oregon Public Employees’ Benefit Board—a huge public employees group that experienced major issues after Providence hired a subcontractor to administer their benefits.
+Notably, the insurer also says it won’t bid on an upcoming contract with Oregon Public Employees’ Benefit Board—which experienced major issues early this year after Providence hired a subcontractor to administer benefits.

 Courtesy of Providence Oregon.

-Providence said Thursday that it may sell its regional health insurance plan, an announcement sure to generate uncertainty for the plan’s 435,000 members—most of whom are based in Oregon—as well as its largely Oregon-based staff.
+Providence Health & Services said Thursday it may sell its longstanding regional health insurance plan, an announcement sure to generate uncertainty for the plan’s 435,000 members—most of whom are based in Oregon—as well as its largely Oregon-based staff of 1,100.

-Insurance is just one small part of Providence Health & Service’s massive multi-state health care operation.
-Seeking to ensure the “long-term strength of our ministry, we are actively exploring the sale of PHP to others better positioned to bring the scale and investment needed over time,” Chief Financial Officer Greg Hoffman wrote in a letter to Providence caregivers Thursday morning.
+The business line is just one small part of Providence Health & Services’ massive multistate health care operation.
+Seeking to ensure the “long-term strength of our ministry, we are actively exploring the sale of PHP to others better positioned to bring the scale and investment needed over time,” chief financial officer Greg Hoffman wrote in a letter to Providence staff Thursday morning.

 He said the plan would honor existing contracts and ensure uninterrupted care for members.

-But Hoffman noted one big immediate change: The Providence Health Plan, he said, has stepped away from the bid process for the Oregon Public Employees’ Benefit Board, which would require a multi-year commitment.
+But Hoffman noted one big immediate change: The Providence Health Plan, he said, has stepped away from the bid process for the Oregon Public Employees’ Benefit Board, which would require a multiyear commitment.
+This means the 87,000 or so Oregonians who are insured with Providence through PEBB may have to eventually sign on with a different health plan.

 Notably, Providence’s contract for that group was the locus of recent controversy.
-As WW reported last week, PEBB is the largest client for a part of the Providence Health Plan that the insurer just outsourced to a Bay Area tech company.
+As WW reported last week, PEBB is the largest client for a part of the Providence Health Plan that the insurer just outsourced to a Bay Area tech company called Collective Health.

-This is, however, just one recent case of Providence hiring out more of the health plans core functions.
+That is just one recent case of Providence hiring out more of the health plan’s operations.
 Last year, for example, Providence Health & Services moved the administration of the health insurance plan it runs for its own employees from the Providence Health Plan to Aetna.

-Asked early this month if the subcontracting moves were part an effort that might ultimately end in Providence shuttering or selling off the Providence Health Plan entirely, the spokesperson said, “as part of our ongoing planning, we are exploring opportunities, including potential partnerships that can bring additional scale and capabilities.”
+Asked early this month if the subcontracting moves were part an effort that might ultimately end in Providence closing or selling off the Providence Health Plan entirely, the spokesperson said, “As part of our ongoing planning, we are exploring opportunities, including potential partnerships that can bring additional scale and capabilities.”

-In a financially uncertain time for the ever-growing health care sector, many institutions have been working to tighten their wallets, but Providence stands out.
 In Oregon in recent months, it announced multiple rounds of layoffs, posted massive financial losses, and shuttered several medical facilities.
-Recently, Providence Medical Group restricted parts of its network to members of the largest Medicaid plan in the Portland area.
+Recently, Providence Medical Group restricted members of the largest Medicaid plan in the Portland area from seeing many of its speciality providers.

 “Regional plans still bring something incredibly valuable to the system—deep community relationships and local accountability," he wrote.
 “But the bar for sustainability continues to rise.”